pavantejaswivelivela/Multifunctional-BID/README.md

 2. A combination of sharkskin and dolphin skin from the surface domain and honeycomb structure from the cellular structures domain resulted in the generation of skins for effective drag reduction and reduction in weight.
 3. A combination of Camel turbinates from the cross-section domain and micro-bumps on the Namib desert beetle from the surface domain resulted in the generation of structures for effective heat transfer and low-pressure drop potentially used in aerospace applications.
 4. A combination of woodpecker’s beak and pomelo peel from the cellular structures domain and snakeskin from the domain of the surface resulted in the generation of a non-pneumatic tire design for effective impact resistance and friction management.

+More detailed information about the designs can be accessed via the author's portfolio: (<https://sites.google.com/view/pavantejaswivelivela>)

 <figure>
     <img src="Image-5.png"